espsrc/droplets/docs/github.md

 # Other resources

 - You can even write books on Github!
-For example [Full book](https://jakevdp.github.io/PythonDataScienceHandbook/) and the Github [repository](https://github.com/jakevdp/PythonDataScienceHandbook).
+This is [an example](https://jakevdp.github.io/PythonDataScienceHandbook/) and the Github [repository](https://github.com/jakevdp/PythonDataScienceHandbook).
-- You can even write papers on Github!
+- You can also write papers on Github!
 [Mutiband Lomb-Scargle Periodograms](http://jakevdp.github.io/multiband_LS/).
 In this example, the author even received feedback from a world expert on the topic as a Github [issue](https://github.com/jakevdp/multiband_LS/issues/1) while writing the paper.
 Check this talk explaining the experience [In Defense of Extreme Openness](https://zenodo.org/record/49577)
 - To learn more: [Github Guides](https://guides.github.com/)
 - You can also write and host your personal webpage in Github: [examples](https://github.com/topics/personal-website)